Everything you need

 What are the benefits of using a specialist?

-Using a specialist means that you have peace of mind that the R&D tax claim will work for you and your business.
+Using a specialist means that you should have peace of mind that the R&D tax claim will be dealt with by experienced R&D tax advisors who have either invented products themselves or have supported others in their R&D development journey.
 It gives you –

-• Security that someone else will deal with the HMRC on your behalf
+• Security that someone will deal with HMRC on your behalf.

 Is it worth my time to complete an R&D tax claim?
 How much can I expect to get back?

-There is a time cost.
-Submitting an R&D tax claim isn’t something you can rattle off in a few minutes.
-You will need to –
+There is a time cost but submitting an R&D tax claim isn’t something you can rattle off in a few minutes.
+You will need to at least: –

 • Decide what R&D is in your business